Faraday’s Synaptic Gap

 As the bridge is crossed between the north and south banks of the river, sound results from magnets affecting the left and right ears – as faint electrical signals attract and repel a coil of copper wire, which, in turn, moves a diaphragm: pushing air, and with it, sound waves into the ear canal.

-Submerged Thought: in the interval where the ears hear their apparatus.
-Human ears milled from wood that was taken from the failed foundations of Waterloo Bridge after it was demolished in 1936.
-The ears were installed in the institutions situated at either end of the current, second incarnation of Waterloo Bridge in two locations: the left ear at the Poetry Library, Southbank Centre; the right ear at the Book Library, The Courtauld Institute of Art, on the north bank of the Thames.
+Two human ears milled from wood that was taken from the failed foundations of Waterloo Bridge after it was demolished in 1936.
+The ears were installed in the institutions situated at either end of the current, second incarnation of Waterloo Bridge.
+The left ear at the National Poetry Library in the Southbank Centre, and the right ear at the Book Library at The Courtauld Institute of Art, on the north bank of the Thames.
 Collection: The Library of Congress Rare Books and Special Collections Division, Washington DC

-Approximate Total Thought: The approximate distance between the pre and postsynaptic neurons, multiplied by a conservative estimate of the number of synapses in the cerebral cortex.
-Theoretically, and physically, the sum of space in the human brain where all thought takes place.
+Approximate Total Thought The approximate distance between the pre and postsynaptic neurons, multiplied by a low estimate of the number of synapses in the cerebral cortex.
+A sum of space in the human brain where all thought theoretically takes place.

-Faraday’s Synaptic Gap, solo exhibition, jointly at the National Poetry Library, Southbank Centre and the Book Library, the Courtauld Institute of Art, London, 2015 – 2016
+Faraday’s Synaptic Gap, solo exhibition at the National Poetry Library, Southbank Centre and the Book Library, the Courtauld Institute of Art, London, 2015 – 2016